fcsonline/drill/README.md

+    -b, --benchmark <benchmark>    Sets the benchmark file -c, --compare <compare>        Sets a compare file -r, --report <report>          Sets a report file --skip-tags <skip-tags>    Tags to exclude
+        --tags <tags>              Tags to include
-    -b, --benchmark <benchmark>    Sets the benchmark file -c, --compare <compare>        Sets a compare file -r, --report <report>          Sets a report file -t, --threshold <threshold>    Sets a threshold value in ms amongst the compared file -o, --timeout <timeout>        Set timeout in seconds for all requests
+    -t, --threshold <threshold>    Sets a threshold value in ms amongst the compared file -o, --timeout <timeout>        Set timeout in seconds for all requests
 ```